Live Music in Texas

 Places to Check Out in Downtown Navasota

-The downtown area is walkable and has a handful of spots that reflect the town's character.
-Based on what's covered in the video, here are a few worth stopping into:
+The downtown strip is walkable and has a handful of spots worth your time:

-• Classic Rock Coffee Company and Kitchen — A coffee shop and restaurant decked out in classic rock memorabilia, with photos of musicians like Tom Petty lining the walls.
-Good food in a space that feels like a music fan's living room.
+• Classic Rock Coffee Company and Kitchen — A coffee shop and restaurant with a full classic rock theme, including photos of musicians like Tom Petty on the walls.
+The food is solid and the atmosphere is fun if you're into rock history.

 Stay in the Loop